-Key Questions What proportion of The STL and LTL awards are based on performance, th oroforo at rick remuneration is at-risk? based on performance, th Name of executive Position Maximum Variable Remuneration/Fixed Annual Remuneration (FAR) Mark Weaver CEO 115% Paul Warren ED 80% Victor Cuthell CFO 90% Bernard Friend Former CFO n/a Are there any malus or clawback provisions for incentives? rial financial misstatements ases of fraud, malfeasance, dishonesty , the board is able to reduce unvested Do all Board members, including Executive Directors, hold shares in Peter Warren?
-Yes, all members of the Pe Peter Warren. ter Warren board, including g executive directors, hold shares in FY23 Short-Term Incentive (STI) What are the FY23 performance measures?
-CEO and the CFO 10% of t For the Executive Director, consist of different KPI's fo he STI are Strategic measu 20% are Strategic measure &amp; Financial (Group NPAT).
-For the res and 10% are Operational Measures es.
-The Strategic and Operational STI's measures in relation to M&A, strategic ulture and engagement.
-Are any STI payments deferred? to shares for the CEO and CFO to r deferred cash (cash for executive The FY23 STI deferred component will be settled in cash on 1 July 2024. or the CEO and CFO will be 30 June 2024) times the nu equivalent to the closing share price umber of restricted rights. ome is deferred in cash for 12 months to nominal value of the amount deferred.
+Key Questions What proportion of The STI and ITI awards are hasad on norformans 1 thoroforo at rick remuneration is at-risk?
+The STI and LTI awards are based on performance, therefore at-risk.
+Name of executive Position Maximum Variable Remuneration/Fixed Annual Remuneration (FAR) Mark Weaver CEO 115% Paul Warren ED 80% Victor Cuthell CFO 90% Bernard Friend Former CFO n/a Are there any malus or clawback provisions for incentives? ial financial misstatement cases of fraud, malfeasance, dishonesty, ts, the board is able to reduce unvested Do all Board members, including Executive Directors, hold shares in Peter Warren?
+Yes, all members of the Per Peter Warren. ter Warren board, includir ng executive directors, hold shares in FY23 Short-Term Incentive (STI) What are the FY23 performance measures?
+CEO and the CFO 10% of the For the Executive Director, ne STI are Strategic meas 20% are Strategic measu or each executive includin 0% Financial (Group NPAT).
+For the ures and 10% are Operational Measures ires.
+The Strategic and Operational STI's g measures in relation to M&A, strategic culture and engagement.
+Are any STI payments deferred? ts to shares for the CEO and CFO to or deferred cash (cash for executive The FY23 STI deferred con nponent will be settled in cash on 1 July 2024. e equivalent to the closing share price number of restricted rights. come is deferred in cash for 12 months to e nominal value of the amount deferred.
 Are STI payments capped?
 Yes.
-Maximum STI paymer remuneration (FAR) for eac percentage of fixed annual What are the main changes since the FY22 STI plan? exercise period has been s implified to automatic exer quivalent payments on vesting and the cise as soon as practical after vesting. signation after the measurement period FY23 Long-Term Incentive (LTI) What is the performance measure? measure as it aligns share meeting the future earning nolder experience and prov gs expectations.
-The measu nternal forecasting, market was chosen as the appropriate ides a clear focus for executives on ires have been determined considering expectations, market practice, What is the LTI vesting period?
-1 July 2022 to 30 June 2025 5 What are the main changes since the FY22 LTI plan?
-FY23 LTI performance rights will not carry dividend equivalent payments on vesting and the exercise period has been simplified to automatic exercise as soon as practical after vesting.
+Maximum STI paymen remuneration (FAR) for each d percentage of fixed annual What are the main changes since the FY22 STI plan?
+FY23 STI performance rights will not carry dividend equivalent payments on vesting and the exercise period has been simplified to automatic exercise as soon as practical after vesting.
+In addition, STI rights will remain on-foot following resignation after the measurement period FY23 Long-Term Incentive (LTI) What is the performance measure?
+Underlying Earnings Per Share (Underlying EPS).
+EPS was chosen as the appropriate measure as it aligns shareholder experience and provides a clear focus for executives on meeting the future earnings expectations.
+The measures have been determined considering various factors including internal forecasting, market expectations, market practice, benchmarking and recent performance.
+What is the LTI vesting period?
+1 July 2022 to 30 June 2025 What are the main changes since the FY22 LTI plan? equivalent payments on vesting and the ercise as soon as practical after vesting.